eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Implementing :class:`ChainingTransportDescriptor` allows to configure the new Transport and set the *low level transport* in which depends on.
+Implementing :class:`ChainingTransportDescriptor` allows to configure the new Transport and set the *low level transport* on which it depends.
 The associated *low level transport* can be any transport which inherits from :class:`TransportInterface` (including another :class:`ChainingTransport`).